-If your hair has prolonged exposure to the sun, UVA and UVB rays can damage the outside cover of the hair strand, called the cuticle.
+If your hair has prolonged exposure to the sun, UVA and UVB rays can damage the outside cover of the hair strand, called the cuticle, says dermatologist Wilma Bergfeld, MD.

-Signs of sun damage to your hair include discoloration, dry and brittle strands, broken or split ends, thinning and frizziness.
-Damaged hair has a dry look and feel.
-Damaged hair also is unmanageable and won’t hold a curl or style.
-Usually, damaged hair dries quickly.
+“Sun damage can come in the forms of discoloration, dry and brittle strands, broken or split ends, thinning and frizziness,” says Dr. Bergfeld.
+“Damaged hair has a dry look and feel, is unmanageable and won’t hold a curl or style.
+Damaged hair usually dries quickly, too.”

-The good news is that you can take precautions to protect your hair from the summer sun.
+The good news is that you can take precautions to protect your hair from the hot summer sun.

-The sun’s rays act very much like bleach on hair, says dermatologist Wilma Bergfeld, MD.
-Bleach reacts with the melanin in hair and removes the color in an irreversible chemical reaction.
-Bleach also damages the hair’s cuticle and protein, which is called keratin.
+“The sun’s rays act very much like bleach on hair,” says Dr. Bergfeld.
+“Bleach reacts with the melanin in hair and removes the color in an irreversible chemical reaction.
+Bleach also damages the hair’s cuticle and protein, which is called keratin.”

 Hot flat irons or rollers, chlorinated water in swimming pools or lightening your hair can make it more vulnerable to the summer stresses of heat and sun.
 All of these damage your hair’s keratin.
-The damaged protein allows sun and heat to penetrate the hair more easily and results in a fragile hair strand.
+The damaged protein then allows sun and heat to penetrate the hair more easily and results in a fragile hair strand.

 “If you bleach or highlight your hair, you’ve damaged the hair already,” says Dr. Bergfeld.
 “To add to that by swimming in a chlorinated pool, or sitting out in the sun, you’re going to have very significant hair breakage.”